Day 1 – The journey begins!

 Day 4 – Desolation Sound to Teakerne Arm Provincial Park

 Georgia Strait narrows and a myriad of interconnecting tidal passages and inlets mark the beginning of a more remote region of British Columbia dotted with islands and marine parks.
 We’ll wind our way through the swirling currents (which on the ebb and flood can generate whirlpools and standing waves) of Desolation Sound into Teakerne Arm and drop anchor in a secluded cove beneath a waterfall that spills from a lake high above.
 It’s a beautiful place to kayak and/or skiff ashore and hike.

 Day 5 – Johnstone Strait, Robson Bight (Orca Whales) to Blunden Harbor

 Our route up Johnstone Strait to Blackfish Sound and the Broughton Archipelago today takes us right past the famous rubbing beaches where Orca Whales congregate each summer to feed and socialize.
 Ocean currents support abundant marine life in the surrounding waters here so keep a look out also for Humpback Whales, Pacific White-sided dolphins, Porpoise, Seals and a variety of sea birds.

-Day 6 – Cross Queen Charlotte Sound to Pruth Bay (Cookout and Beach walk)
+Day 6 – Cross Queen Charlotte Sound to Pruth Bay (Beach walk)

 This morning we will round Cape Caution to the east of Vancouver Island’s northern point and cruise to one of our favorite anchorages in Fitz Hugh Sound.
 We’ll skiff to shore and hike through coastal forest to a driftwood littered beach.
 Explore the beach and rock pools or join us on a longer guided hike to West Beach.
-It’s a great spot for a campfire and cookout this evening as the colors fade and the sun sets over the Pacific Ocean.
+It’s a great spot to watch the sun set over the Pacific Ocean.

 Day 7 – Shearwater

 Today begins at a leisurely pace.
 There is time to put kayaks in the water or explore the inlet by skiff before weighing anchor.
 Then it’s a short cruise to the remote community of Shearwater where we will dock amongst fishing boats and yachts at the small marina.
 The locals you meet dockside have many interesting stories to share or pop up to the Pub and relax on the patio.